VertexUI/VertexGUI/Readme.md

   - add windows support, SDL2 supports windows, so it should be possible with a managable amount of work
   - work on other platforms after the API is somewhat more stable
 - Widgets:
-  - styling, maybe in the form of selector based stylesheets, theming, different themes in different parts of application, switchable themes, styles must be reactive
+  - styling, maybe in the form of selector based stylesheets, theming, different themes in different parts of application, switchable themes, reactive styles
   - support complex animations, moving widgets around, fading them in and out, find out which kinds of properties need to and can be animated and how to do it in a performant manner
 - rendering:
   - improve the rendering backend api, provide a clear and concise api for rendering graphics primitives by calling functions, similar to HTML canvas and NanoVG
-  - improve the RenderObject api, which types of RenderObjects are necessary
+  - improve the RenderObject api, which types of RenderObjects are necessary?
   - support different types of fills for RenderObjects, such as pure color, gradients, images, patterns
-  - implement optimized rendering, only render if something changed and only the area that changed, need an algorithm to split the RenderObject tree into different chunks for balance between frequency of rerendering and amount of rerendering that needs to be done
+  - implement optimized rendering, only render if something changed and only the area that changed, need an algorithm to split the RenderObject tree into different chunks to balance the frequency of rerendering and the amount of rerendering that needs to be done
   - find some solution to support environments without OpenGL 3.3, maybe switch the rendering backend to something other than NanoVG in order to get software rendering
   - support loading fonts dynamically from the host system by their specified name